HariSekhon/DevOps-Bash-tools/README.md

 - `gce_meta.sh` - simple script to query [Google Compute Engine](https://cloud.google.com/compute/) metadata API from within Virtual Machines
 - `gce_when_preempted.sh` / `gce_is_preempted.sh` - [Google Compute Engine](https://cloud.google.com/compute/) VM pre-emption latch and boolean check scripts
 - `gke_kube_creds.sh` - auto-load all [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) credentials and contexts for all clusters in the current project so your `kubectl` is ready to rock on GCP
-- `curl_auth.sh` - wraps curl to securely load your username & password or API token from environment variables or interactive prompt through a ram file descriptor to avoid using the `-u`/`--user` which might otherwise expose your credentials in the process list or OS audit log files.
-Used by other API querying scripts
+- `curl_auth.sh` - wraps curl to securely load your OAuth API token or username & password from environment variables or interactive starred password prompt through a ram file descriptor to avoid placing them on the command line (which would expose your credentials in the process list or OS audit log files).
+Used by many other adjacent API querying scripts
 - `kubernetes_info.sh` - huge [Kubernetes](https://kubernetes.io/) inventory listing of deployed resources across all namespaces in the current cluster / kube context:
   - cluster-info
   - master component statuses